Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Energy Efficient Predictive Resource Allocation

 \section{Energy Efficient Predictive Resource Allocation}

-In this section, we optimize predictive resource allocation for OFDMA systems supporting both VoD and RT services to show the potential of predictive policy in improving EE.
-To exploit future large-scale channel gains and current small-scale channel gains in a joint manner, we formulate a functional extreme problem and obtain the global optimal solution.
-We first consider single cell scenario, and then extend to multi-cell scenario.
+In this section, we optimize predictive resource allocation under the assumption that the average channel gains in future frames of the window are perfectly known.
+We formulate a functional extreme problem and obtain the global optimal solution, referred to as \emph{ideal policy} for short.
+We first consider the single cell scenario and then extend to the multi-cell scenario.